November 21, 1933

-Jean Shepard rose to stardom on the West Coast rather than through the Grand Ole Opry, and she won acceptance not with smooth singing but with hard-edged honky-tonk vocals and songs that dealt frankly with the pain and pleasures of romantic love.
-No mere “girl singer” with a band or part of a husband-wife team, she was one of the first women in country music to front her own tours, thus helping to pave the way for artists such as Loretta Lynn and Tammy Wynette in the 1960s and beyond.
+During the 1950s, few women managed to break through industry barriers to enjoy full-blown country careers, but Jean Shepard did just that.
+She rose to stardom on the West Coast rather than through the Grand Ole Opry, and she won acceptance not with smooth singing but with hard-edged honky-tonk vocals and songs that dealt frankly with the pain and pleasures of romantic love.
+No mere “girl singer” with a band or part of a husband-wife team, Shepard was one of the first women in country music to front her own tours, thus helping to pave the way for artists such as Loretta Lynn and Tammy Wynette in the 1960s and beyond.

 00:00 / 00:00